Yosuke Suzuki: Early life and education

-Born in Kitaotsuka, Toshima-ku, Tokyo.
+Suzuki was born in Kitaotsuka, in the Toshima ward of Tokyo.
 He graduated from Nishisugamo Elementary School in Toshima Ward.
 While he was a student at Rikkyo University's Faculty of Economics, he was the captain of the wrestling club.
 After graduating from college, he joined NHK as a reporter.
 Suzuki acquired postgraduate degrees at Columbia University and the London School of Economics.

 Political career

 Suzuki was appointed as the head of the Democratic Party of Japan's 10th district of Tokyo in December 2015.
 In October 2016, due to the resignation of Yuriko Koike from the House of Representatives in order to run as the Governor of Tokyo, Suzuki ran for the Democratic Party in the 10th district of Tokyo for the House of Representatives, but was defeated by the Liberal Democratic Party's member Masaru Wakasa.

-On September 28, 2017, the Democratic Party decided to join the Party of Hope led by Koike without holding an official candidate for the 48th House of Representatives general election.
-On October 2, when Yukio Edano announced his intention to launch a new party, the Constitutional Democratic Party.
+On 28 September 2017, the Democratic Party decided to join the Party of Hope led by Koike without holding an official candidate for the 48th House of Representatives general election.
+On 2 October, when Yukio Edano announced his intention to launch a new party, the Constitutional Democratic Party.
 Suzuki held a press conference with Akihiro Matsuo, Harumi Yoshida and others, who are the heads of the Democratic Party branch and expressed his intention to run for the Constitutional Democratic Party.